abracy/Canada-lynxs/README.md

 #                                                       Canada-lynxs

-This site is a student made project about Canada lynxs.
+This site is a student made project about Canada Lynxs.